CivicActions/ssp-toolkit/docs/controls/IA.md

 CivicActions will create and maintain an initial Drupal Administrator (highest level of Drupal Account).
 New Administrators are able to provide additional Administrator access at their own discretion, and are ultimately responsible for managing their own Administrator and other user accounts that they create.

-##### LINCS

-Authentication for LINCS internal personnel are created during the personnel assignment process where requests are made to the LINCS admin group for proper access levels.
-The LINCS admin group verifies the identity of the user.
-The website performs further verification by sending an email to the user's mailbox containing a single-use activation link which must be used to log in to the account for the first time and to create a password.

 #### b

 ##### Drupal